ahmedFarouk2020/Token-Generator/README.md

 # Token-Generator
-A GUI that generate random Numbers (Tokens) with different sizes as needed
+A GUI that generate random Numbers (Tokens) with different sizes as needed using tkinter